 This course focuses on the ICD-10-PCS classification system.
 The course will introduce the student to the professional standards for coding and reporting of diagnostic inpatient and outpatient services and inpatient procedure services.
 Coding characteristics, conventions and guidelines will be applied in identifying and accurately assigning codes to procedures.
 Health records, manual and computerized coding methods, and coding references will be utilized in the coding process.
-(Prerequisites: BTEC 1001, on-line tutorial, or the instructors permission is required when the course is offered online.
-BIOL 1107, BTEC 1620, HIMC 2600, and HIMC 1840.
+(Prerequisites: BIOL 1107, BTEC 1620, and HIMC 2600.
 College-level reading skills: Appropriate score on RCTC placement test or completion of appropriate developmental course with grade of C or better).
 (3 C/1 lect, 2 lab).